John de Courcy, 35th Baron Kingsale: Early life and education

-He succeeded his grandfather to the title in 1969, his father, Lieutenant-Commander The Honourable Michael Robert Rancé de Courcy (1907-1940), RN, having been killed in action in 1940.
-His mother, Glory Elizabeth, was a daughter of Engr-Cdr Alfred Claremont Evans, R.N., whose family owned a lucrative lanolin oil business; this allowed for Lord Kingsale's education at Stowe School and the Universities of Paris and Salzburg, but the business later collapsed.
-He commented of his education- and public-school education in general- "it's no training for making a living", and observed "my education equipped me for an upper-class life of leisure, not working for a living.
+He succeeded his grandfather to the title in 1969.
+He was a posthumous child, his father, Lieutenant-Commander The Honourable Michael Robert Rancé de Courcy (1907–1940), RN, having been killed in action in 1940.
+His father's first wife, Glory Elizabeth Evans, was a daughter of Engr-Cdr Alfred Claremont Evans, R.N.,.
+His mother, Joan Reid, was born to a family who owned a lucrative lanolin oil business; this allowed for Lord Kingsale's education at Stowe School and the Universities of Paris and Salzburg, but the business later collapsed.
+He commented of his education – and public-school education in general – "it's no training for making a living", and observed "my education equipped me for an upper-class life of leisure, not working for a living.
 I wish I had been educated like my nephews who went to comprehensive school and have learnt about metalwork and carpentry.
 I've only learnt about such things in my early forties."

 He took a sanguine attitude to his family's lack of money and "long downhill struggle", noting that his great-grandfather "went out to Assam in India and succeeded in being the only man there not to make money out of tea".
 Although his father inherited half a million pounds, according to his son he left debts of £30,000.